 Think of someone you know—perhaps yourself—who knows their job so well they can anticipate problems, work on instinct, and make difficult decisions based on a wealth of experience.
 Or perhaps you know someone who has an ability to play a musical instrument so well that they can express their emotions with it and get into a creative flow state.
-Maybe there’s someone who you think of as a “walking encyclopedia” about their field, someone who seemingly has an amazing amount of professional knowledge.
+Maybe there’s someone who you think of as a “walking encyclopedia” about their field, someone who has an amazing amount of professional knowledge, who you wish could be a professor on their subject or work in a museum to share what they know all day.

 To know something deeply and thoroughly, you have to earn it.
 And usually, that kind of knowledge is earned the hard way, through thousands of hours and many mistakes.
 It takes lots of reflection and self-analysis, and learning from honest feedback.
 It takes guts and grit.
 And by the time you get to that state of deep knowledge, you know it so well that it’s a part of you.
 It’s hard to explain that knowledge to others sometimes, because it seems so easy after all these years of practice.